 Kiao just bobbed her head.

 “Not much time.
-I wish I saw clearly as I was when I was a lad.
+I wish I saw as clearly when I was a lad.
 I heard her cry and didn’t understand.
 I understand now but I’m getting ahead of myself.
 You spoke to Brother Rastor?”

 Kiao nodded.
 “We spoke.”